mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 So this gives us a complete configuration of the *replica set*, including the *host name and port of each node, as well as if the node is hidden or an arbiter*.
 It also gives us the *number of votes that each node has*.
 So here I'm just storing the configuration for the set in a variable called *cfg*.
 So members here is a section of the config that has a list of the nodes in the set.

+And I've chosen the *node at index position 3* in that list.
+And I've changed the *number of votes it has to 0*.
+This is going to leave us with *an odd number of voting members in the set*.
+And here I'm setting the *hidden variable of that node to true* to hide this note from any client applications.
+And *hidden nodes can never become primary, so in order to make this a hidden node, we have to set the priority to 0*.

 ```javascript
 // Assigning the current configuration to a shell variable we can edit, in order to reconfigure the replica set:
 m103-example:PRIMARY> cfg = rs.conf()